-Leaving your vehicle unlocked is dangerous as children could lock themselves in a hot vehicle, or become trapped by climbing into the trunk, which could result in death.
+Always close all the windows, lock the doors and take the key with you when leaving your vehicle unattended: Leaving your vehicle unlocked is dangerous as children could lock themselves in a hot vehicle, which could result in death.
 Also, a vehicle left unlocked becomes an easy target for thieves and intruders.
-Always close all the windows, lock the doors and take the key with you when leaving your vehicle unattended.